rajneesh304/obsidian-sync/Java/Multithreading and Concurrency/Thread Management.md

 ```
 t2 will have higher priority.
 Default priority of main thread is always 5 and it can be changed.
 Priority for other threads depend on parent thread's priority.
+- The default priority is set to 5 as excepted.
+- Minimum priority is set to 1.
+- Maximum priority is set to 10.